laulaucia/Scifair/README.md

 User stories
 ----------------------
 Sally would like to find a science fair in her state to go to with her kids.
-Sally should be able to come to this site and search for her state and see all of the sciencefairs in her state rendered on a map.
+Sally should be able to come to this site and search for her state and see all of the science fairs in her state rendered on a map.
 Ira would like to find a science fair in her country and see it on a map.
 Joe would like to add his science fair to this list.
 He should be able to login and add his fair.